txusballesteros/sliding-deck/README.md

 If you're a hard Android developer and like that your App work fast and fine, you can enable the overdraw improvements proccess into the view.
 You only need enable the flag **enableOverdrawImprovement** on you xml layout file.

+### Customization

+If you want to change the default look and feel of the view, you can edit two attributes of the view, see below.

+* **itemsMarginLeftRight**, if you want to change the corners padding of the deck elements.
+* **itemsMarginTop**, if you want to change the vertical spacing between the deck elements.

 ## How to use

 ### 1.- Configuring your project dependencies